OHFLesvos/free-shop/README.md

 # Free Shop App

-This is a web-shop application based on [Laravel](https://laravel.com/), a popular PHP framework.
+This is a "free  web-shop" application based on [Laravel](https://laravel.com/), a popular PHP framework.

+The service is intended to be used for distribution of items/goods in humanitarian aid scenarios, with a points based system for the "customers", with which they receive a certain amount of credits on a regular basis which they then can use to "purchase" items from the shop.
+One an order is ready, the customer received a notification by SMS informing about the modalities of the pickup of the order.

 ## Requirements